Sumida Hokusai Museum in Photos

 What does the museum look like?

 The award-winning Kazuyo Seijima designed the four-story building.
 The concept was for a museum to be approachable from all sides.
-It has walkways bisecting the building on ground level leading to the entrance in the middle.
+Walkways bisect the building on ground level leading to the entrance in the middle.

 The museum has a modern art look.
 Minimal?
 Striking?
 Stunning?
 It is all those things, but I was a little bemused by the location.
 A children’s playground shares the block.
-It seemed a mismatch.
-If you have been to the museum, what do you think?
+Are they mismatched?
+If you have seen them, what do you think?

 Conclusion